biaslab/biaslab-hugo/content/teaching/bmlip.md

 <h2 style="color:red;">
 News and Announcements
 </h2>

-- 28-Jan-2022: The Probabilistic Programming assignments have been graded (solution notebook available from Assignment section).

-- 22-Dec-2021: The Probabilistic Programming assignment has been made available (see Assignment section below) ahead of schedule.

-- 01-Dec-2021: Last year's Probabilistic Programming assignments have been made available as exercises.
-Solutions are given as well.

-- 26-Nov-2021: As per the TU/e mandate, there will be no assignment given prior to the Christmas break.

-- 13-Nov-2021: This year's live classes will be online!

 - As much as possible we use the [Piazza course site](https://piazza.com/class/ku2o9c3f71a4px) for new announcements.